Balmy-protocol/earn-core/src/vault/README.md

 be $21.6 usd per day.
 Not bad for a 10 *$USDC\* deposit 😂

-Again, tokens with more decimals or higher supplies might be closer to an overflow than the examples we just layed out, but **it will be up to each to make sure that the tokens they support work correctly with these limitations**.
+Again, tokens with more decimals or higher supplies might be closer to an overflow than the examples we just layed out, but **it will be up to each strategy to make sure that the tokens they support work correctly with these limitations**.